AkifOzcelik/AFK_XP_Grinder/README.md

 ### The .exe File

 1. Run the .exe as admin.
-Ignore the antivirus or the program wont work.
+Ignore the antivirus or the program won't work.
+(It has the same code as xpgrindgobrrr.py)

 2. Make sure you are in the game window.